cmaxw/devchat-eleventy/src/my-javascript-story/mjs-114-christian-heilmann.md

 ## **Episode Summary**

 Christian Heilmann got his first computer, a Commodore 64, at a flea market.
-Even though he was a radio journalist he wrote little games in his freetime.
+He worked as a radio journalist and he wrote little games in his free time.
 He combined his knowledge of media and his love for programming, and got a contract working for BMW building websites.
 He now works for Microsof as a Principal Software Development Engineer.

 ## **Links**